finance calculator

 Formula

-Break-even units = fixed costs ÷ (price − variable cost)
+Break-even units = Fixed costs ÷ Contribution margin per unit

 When to use it

-• Testing pricing changes to see how many sales cover your overhead.
+• Testing different price points to see how many sales you would need to cover your monthly or annual overhead.

-• Planning production targets for a new product launch.
+• Planning production and sales targets for a new product launch or new service line before scaling marketing and inventory.

 Tips & cautions